Mastitis / Breast Inflammation

 Mastitis can feel like the flu; you feel generally unwell and require rest.
 Jump back in bed with your baby, push fluids like warm tea, broths or plain water, and keep your milk flowing.
 A gentle full breast massage and alternating warm moist heat before feeding and cold therapy after feeding can help the milk flow and reduce inflammation.

-In Germany the recommendation is to use curd (Quark) for cooling.
+In Germany the recommendation is to use curd (Quark)and/or Retterspitz for cooling and for reducing inflammation.
 Make a whole in two kitchen tissues as big as your nipple.
 Than smear the Quark on one tissue and then put the other one on top and then on your breast.
 If you use the Quark directly on your skin it can get very messy :-)

 Also white cabbage right from the fridge can help to reduce the pain as well as a cream called Mercurialis Perennis from Weleda (a natural company) which you can get in the pharmacy.